 Properties built on the oceanfront must be 14 feet above sea level.
-With the setback rules, this meant the space for a pool was compromised – a traditional pool would lead to a loss of deck space.
-The remaining space would then accommodate only a small pool, which would not have met the family’s aspirations.
-For the adults, they wanted a pool with a deep-end for swimming and playing pool games such as volleyball, and a shallow-end for the children (toddlers to 11 years of age) to swim comfortably.
+With the setback rules, this meant the space for a pool was compromised – a traditional pool would lead to a loss of deck space and the remaining space would then accommodate only a small pool, which would not have met the family’s aspirations.
+For the adults, they wanted a pool with a deep- end for swimming and playing pool games such as volleyball, and a shallow-end for the children (toddlers to 11 years of age) to swim comfortably.

-How was the family and the architect going to tackle the unique challenges of the location, achieve their desire to maximize the available space and ensure that the pool depth reflected each family member’s needs?
+How was the family and the architect going to tackle the unique challenges of the location alongside their desire to maximise the available space, and ensure that the pool depth reflected each family member’s needs?

-Extensive online research led the family to the Hydrofloors Movable Floor System from Twinscape, which was an entirely new concept for them.
-It offered a solution to the unique design and space challenges they faced.
+Extensive online research led the family to the Hydrofloors Movable Floor System from Twinscape, which was an entirely new concept for them, and offered a solution to the unique design and space challenges they faced.
 A movable floor system enables a pool to be completely closed when it’s not in use.
-When the movable floor is lowered to the base of the pool, it allows for full-depth swimming and pool games.
-When raised to deck level, it provides a solid, load-bearing floor - voilà, the family has a multi-purpose space!
-A pool with a movable floor would allow the family to maximize the available space – swim and play games whenever they wish, then ‘put the pool away’ when they want to use the same space for other activities.
+When the movable floor is lowered at the base of the pool, it allows for full-depth swimming and pool games and when raised to deck level, it provides a solid, load-bearing floor - voilà, the family has a multi-purpose space!
+A pool with a movable floor would allow the family to maximise the available space – swim and play games whenever they wish, then ‘put the pool away’ when they want to use the same space for other activity.

-From all of the possible global manufacturers of such systems the family chose Twinscape.
-Twinscape was chosen because it was the only movable floor that incorporated a ‘failed closed’ mechanism; an added security measure.
-In the event of the hydraulic system failing, the ballast system would force it to close, thereby rendering the pool safe until the mechanical issue could be resolved.
+The family chose Twinscape as the prospective supplier from all the global manufacturers of such systems because it was the only movable floor that incorporated a ‘failed closed’ mechanism; an added security measure.
+In the event of the hydraulic system failing, the ballast system would force it to close, thereby rendering the pool safe until any issue presenting itself could be addressed.

 The family shared the movable floor research with the project architect, Tyler Smyth, who investigated further, working in tandem with Russ Cooper Associates, the contractor that managed the purchasing process and coordinated the movable floor installation.

-Designed by pool contractor, Aqua Blue Pools, the elegant swimming pool has a beautiful custom designed tile on the movable pool floor, surrounded by a deck comprised of Ramon Grey stone sourced from Israel.
-Contemporary furnishings and bronze rails play contrast to the solidity of natural lime based stucco and hand-carved stone columns, newel, and trim material.
+Designed by pool contractor, Aqua Blue Pools, the elegant swimming pool has a beautiful bespoke tile deck on the movable pool floor, surrounded by a deck comprised of Ramon Grey stone material sourced from Israel.
+Contemporary furnishings and bronze rails play contrast to the solidity of natural lime based stucco and hand-carved stone column, newel, and trim material.
 The outdoor pool deck space, material selection and pool tile layout were designed by Denise Balassi, owner and head designer of Interior Consultants.

 When handling a complex project incorporating new technology, the quality of the people working in the team is very important.
 Smyth continued, “We were pleased with the professionalism of the Hydrofloors and pool design and build teams; together we overcame a number of technical challenges, from the tight tolerances necessary for the pool shell to the railing, tile finish and lighting specifications.